The number of primitive words of unbounded exponent in the language of an HD0L-system is finite: Preliminaries

 An \textit{infinite word} is an infinite sequence over $\A$.
-If $w \in \A^*$ is a finite word, the infinite word which is produced by infinite concatenation of $w$ is denoted by $w^\omega = www \ldots$.
 A finite word $w$ is a \textit{factor} of a finite or infinite word $z$ if we have $z = pws$ with $p$ being a finite word and $s$ a finite or infinite word.
-We also say that $w$ \textit{occurs} in $z$.
+The word $p$ is a \emph{prefix} of $z$.
+If $p$ is non-empty, it is a \emph{strict prefix} of $z$.
+Similarly, if $z$ is finite, the word $s$ is its \emph{suffix}.
+If $s$ is non-empty, it is a \emph{strict suffix} of $z$.